13rian/alpha-zero-connect4/README.md

 #### *Monte-Carlo Tree Search*
 Monte-Carlo Tree Search is a heuristic search algorithm.
 The idea is to treat the game like a tree.
 The current state of the game is the root node.
 By taking legal moves nodes of the tree can be reached that each represent a legal game state.
 Theoretically the whole tree of the game could be expanded to find the optimal move for the current state (Minimax algorithm).
-This is possible for very small games such as Tic Tac Toe and yes Connect4 as well but for larger games this is simply not doable.
+This is possible for very small games such as Tic Tac Toe and yes Connect Four as well but for larger games this is simply not doable.
 In pure Monte-Carlo search you would just play a number of rollouts (make simulations until you reach the end of the game).
 The moves are picked randomly.
 After the rollout were performed you choose the move with the highest win probability.
 After you reached the new position you repeat the process.
 If you make an infinite number of simulations this strategy will lead to best play.
 In games with an exponential growing tree such as chess it will not lead to good results as far too many simulations are needed.

 One improvement is to use an upper confidence bound during the tree search given by,